pantheon-systems/documentation/source/content/shibboleth-sso.md

 ### Drupal 10

-Drupal 10/Symfony 6 is incompatible with the recommendation for Pantheon Drupal sites above.
-However, the 4.x branch (Dev version) of the Drupal module will have Drupal 10 compatibility by using the dev-master version of the SimpleSAMLphp library.
+Drupal 10/Symfony 6 is incompatible with the recommended site-level SSO solution for Pantheon Drupal sites outlined in this document.
+However, the 4.x branch (Dev version) of the Drupal module can use the dev-master version of the SimpleSAMLphp library to achieve Drupal 10 compatibility.

 ## WordPress Multisite Issues